Last Updated: December 21, 2020

 A: Result options.

-Q: Do I still have to isolate for 14 days if my test comes back negative?
+Q: Do I still have to quarantine for 14 days if my test comes back negative?

 Q: What if the person who has COVID-19 shares the same house as me?